17th AARP Movies for Grownups Awards

-The 17th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films and television shows released in 2017 and were announced on February 5, 2018.
+The 17th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films released in 2017 and were announced on January 17, 2018.
 The awards recognized films created by and about people over the age of 50.
-The ceremony was hosted by actor Alan Cumming at the Beverly Wilshire Hotel.
+The awards ceremony on February 5, 2018 was hosted by actor Alan Cumming at the Beverly Wilshire Hotel.
 This was the first year since 2015 that the ceremony was broadcast on television, airing on PBS as part of its Great Performances series on February 23, 2018.

 This year marked the debut of the Best Ensemble award.

 Awards

 Winners and Nominees

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.